Ephesus Tours: Ephesus Ruins, Temple of Artemis, and House of Mary!

 CHRISTIANITY IN EPHESUS ANCIENT CITY!

-The late period of Ephesus with the rise of Christianity was blessed with an immense fortune, as the time started with the visits of St. John the Apostle.
-His and St. Paul’s works, and the establishment of churches dedicated to them and the Virgin Mary, helped to set up a strong Christian community.
+The later period of Ephesus saw a remarkable transformation with the rise of Christianity, beginning with the visits of St. John the Apostle.
+His mission, along with the works of St. Paul, and the establishment of churches dedicated to them and the Virgin Mary, helped form a strong Christian community in the city.

-Nowadays, people from all around the world come to complete their pilgrimage in the House of Mary and the Basilica of St. John the Apostle, constructed around the 4th century A.D., where he wrote the Gospel.
+Today, people from around the world visit Ephesus for pilgrimage, especially to the House of Mary and the Basilica of St. John the Apostle, built around the 4th century AD, where St. John is believed to have written the Gospel.

-The city had always been a popular destination, even during the pagan times.
-Home to the Temple of Artemis the largest temple dedicated to the Greek Goddess Artemis Ephesus was also home to important religious sites such as the House of the Virgin Mary, the Tomb of St. John, the Church, and the Cave of the Seven Sleepers.
+Ephesus had always been a significant destination, even during pagan times.
+Home to the Temple of Artemis, the largest temple dedicated to the Greek goddess, the city also hosted other important religious sites such as the House of the Virgin Mary, Tomb of St. John, various churches, and the Cave of the Seven Sleepers.

-Attracting large numbers of visitors, it assumed an international character and became an important travel center for the three continents surrounding the Mediterranean.
-Its popularity was further cemented by the festivals and ceremonies held during the period when the Artemis cult was dominant, which is dated to the earlier Greek Period of the Ephesus.
+Thanks to its religious and cultural importance, Ephesus became an international travel center, attracting visitors from the three continents surrounding the Mediterranean.
+Its reputation was further enhanced by the festivals and ceremonies held during the dominance of the Artemis cult in the earlier Greek period.

 THE FOUNDING OF EPHESUS IN MYTHOLOGY BY ANDROCLES

-According to the sources, the founder of the city, which was located on the slopes of Mt.
-Pion, was Androcles; one of the sons of the legendary King of Athens in the 11 century BC.
-Androcles decided to set a new city by crossing the Greek Peninsula from Anatolia.
-Before he starts sailing, the Delphi Oracle center advised him to set a city at the place which would be shown to him by a fish and a boar.
+According to historical sources, Androcles, one of the sons of the legendary King of Athens in the 11th century BC, is credited with founding Ephesus on the slopes of Mt.
+Pion.
+Before embarking on his journey from the Greek Peninsula to Anatolia, the Delphi Oracle advised him to establish a city at the location revealed by a fish and a wild boar.

 Ephesus Turkey